Small-Fish-Dev/small-fish-dev.github.io/src/blogs/2024_transparency.md

 I still remember having 20-30 users in the voice channel waiting for the results, and when that was revealed everyone went silent and someone played the sad trombone sound.

 I won't lie, we had a really bad week after that.
 The only feedback we received from Facepunch was that our game wasn't as fun.
-At least we felt vindicated seeing our game have much better statistics compared to all other entries.
+At least we felt vindicated seeing our game's metrics massively outperform all other entries'.

 It seems immature on our part, but for a while we were pretty sour, especially because many of us put in even more work on it compared to My Summer Cottage.
 A few developers, me included, took almost the entire month off their job to work on the game 24/7.